-The District maintains a proprietary fund.
-Food service is reported as an enterprise fund.
+The District maintains two proprietary funds.
+Food service and special enterprise are reported as enterprise funds.
 The proprietary fund financial statements can be found on pages 20 and 21 of this report.

 Fiduciary Funds

 The District acts in a trustee capacity as an agent for individuals or other entities.
 These activities are reported in agency funds.
 All of the District's fiduciary activities are reported in a separate statement of fiduciary net position on page 22.
 These activities are excluded from the District's other financial statements because the assets cannot be utilized by the District to finance its operations.